-Command Description amp_restore <filename></filename> Restores the AMP server from the backup. remove_visualrf_cache Clears the visualrf_bootstrap file. iptables -L Displays the IP tables. dmidecode Displays the serial number of the AMP server along with BIOS information. network Runs the network setup wizard. dci Displays the device communication interface, which configures the ethernet interface used for communication with devices. ifconfig <interface></interface> Displays the status of the network interfaces. ip route Displays the IP routing tables. disable_whitelist Resets the AMP whitelist to allow access (and restarts the AMP web server). sw <ap id=""> args</ap> Uses SNMP v1GETBULK to send a request to the database and walks back a list of all items up to a specified limit. sw2 <ap id=""> args</ap> Uses SNMP v2c GETBULK to send a request to the database and walks back a list of all items up to a specified limit. sw3 <ap id=""> args</ap> Uses SNMP v3 GETBULK to send a request to the database and walks back a list of all items up to a specified limit. tcpdump args Sends TCP packet data to an output file that you can use for later troubleshooting. ping args Sends ICMP echo request to confirm whether your network is reachable. nslookup args Queries the Internet name server, or the host name of the name server. traceroute args Tracks the route packets from an IP network to a host, using the IP protocol's time to live (TTL) value and getting an ICMP time exceeded response from each gateway along the path to the host. free args Displays the amount of free and used memory in the system. service iptables Displays the full status for IP tables. service Lists all services and allows you to manage them. service <service> status start stop restart</service> Manages the <service> you typed.</service> service <service></service> Displays the status of the service. qlog Lists the status of available qlog topics.
+Command Description disable_whitelist Resets the AMP whitelist to allow access (and restarts the AMP web server). sw <ap id=""> args</ap> Uses SNMP v1GETBULK to send a request to the database and walks back a list of all items up to a specified limit. sw2 <ap id=""> args</ap> Uses SNMP v2c GETBULK to send a request to the database and walks back a list of all items up to a specified limit. sw3 <ap id=""> args</ap> Uses SNMP v3 GETBULK to send a request to the database and walks back a list of all items up to a specified limit. tcpdump args Sends TCP packet data to an output file that you can use for later troubleshooting. ping args Sends ICMP echo request to confirm whether your network is reachable. nslookup args Queries the Internet name server, or the host name of the name server. traceroute args Tracks the route packets from an IP network to a host, using the IP protocol's time to live (TTL) value and getting an ICMP time exceeded response from each gateway along the path to the host. free args Displays the amount of free and used memory in the system. service iptables Displays the full status for IP tables. service Lists all services and allows you to manage them. service <service> status start stop restart</service> Manages the <service> you typed.</service> service <service></service> Displays the status of the service. qlog Lists the status of available glog topics. qlog enable <topic></topic> Enables debugging.

-Table 170: Running Enter Commands (Continued)

-Command Description qlog enable <topic></topic> Enables debugging.
 As files are created, they appear in the AMP CLI directory.
 NOTE: If there is more than 1 qlog topic matching the substring, a numbered picklist will be displayed.
 Enter the desired qlog topic number or multiple numbers separate by spaces.
 You can give a unique prefix or a unique substring. qlog disable <topic></topic> Disables debugging for an individual topic.
 NOTE: You can give a unique prefix or a unique substring. qlog disable all Disables debugging for all qlog topics.
 NOTE: If there is more than 1 qlog topic matching the substring, a numbered picklist will be displayed.
 Enter the desired qlog topic number or multiple numbers separate by spaces.
 You can give a unique prefix or a unique substring. snoop Displays the list of work queue snoop debug topics.
 NOTE: If there is more than 1 qlog topic matching the substring, a numbered picklist will be displayed.
 Enter the desired qlog topic number or multiple numbers separate by spaces.
+You can give a unique prefix or a unique substring.

+Table 174: Running Enter Commands (Continued)

-You can give a unique prefix or a unique substring. snoop <topic></topic> Enables work queue snoop debug for the desired topics.
+Command Description snoop <topic></topic> Enables work queue snoop debug for the desired topics.
 NOTE: You can give a unique prefix or a unique substring. snoop active Displays the active work queue snoop topics. snoop stop <topic></topic> Stops work queue snoop on the selected topic.
 NOTE: You can give a unique prefix or a unique substring. snoop stop all Stops all active work queue snoop debugging. ethernet_bonding <ip><netmask><gateway></gateway></netmask></ip> Enables ethernet bonding of two network interfaces.
-NOTE: If you enter ethernet_bonding without variables, you will be prompted for 3 input variables. docker <bridge_ip address/cidr_bits&gt;</bridge_ip Configures the AirWave Glass feeder service.
+NOTE: If you enter ethernet_bonding without variables, you will be prompted for 3 input variables. docker <bri>docker spridge_ip address/cidr_bits></bri> Configures the AirWave Glass feeder service.
 NOTE: If you enter docker without variables, you will be prompted for 2 input variables.